-All of Seven Stones’ programs and services are rooted in cutting edge research that's combined with decades of practical experience with and observations on how the human brain is wired to process emotions and thoughts, how those emotions and thoughts show up in the body, and how both affect personal achievement and social dynamics.
+All of Seven Stones’ training and coaching programs and services are rooted in cutting edge research that's combined with decades of practical experience with and observations on how the human brain is wired to process emotions and thoughts, how those emotions and thoughts show up in the body, and how both affect personal achievement and social dynamics.

 In our Transformational Coaching program, we generally look at the way a client thinks, behaves and takes actions.
 We then create a series of coaching interventions that address both shifts in thinking and mood management and alterations in behavior (thinking, feeling and doing), thereby shifting results.
 There is, however, one crucial element missing from this widely used change model.
 All mental phenomena and all actions in the world happen in the context of a subject’s physical body.